hazymorning/origami_weather/README.md

 ## History

 Origami Weather is the continuation of a hobby project I started in early 2026 (originally called Atmospheric Weather Card on a previous GitHub account).
-It's been reworked a lot since then, taking different approaches to pretty much everything.
-I guess that's just how passion projects go, it's an ongoing learning process... and that's kind of the fun of it.

 > **Note:** I use AI as a tool in this project, mostly for debugging and the tedious parts.